Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model

 The core contribution of the KPM lies in specifying the mechanisms of persuasive interactions between GSAs and humans.
-It integrates existing theoretical models and expands them to the context of persuasive interactions with GSAs.
+It integrates existing theoretical models and extends them to the context of persuasive interactions with GSAs.
 The KPM also marks a directional change in approaching human-agent interaction research.
-It shifts the focus from predefined agent behaviors to informational prerequisites that shape dynamically generated behaviors.
+It shifts the focus from predefined agentic behaviors to informational prerequisites that shape dynamically generated behaviors.
 Hence, the KPM positions \emph{agent persuasive behavior} as the observable manifestation of an agent\textquotesingle s available knowledge.
 Predictions regarding the effects of \emph{agent knowledge} on \emph{agent persuasive behavior} and \emph{human responses} are grounded in empirical validation.
 As such, the KPM views agentic persuasion not merely as a computational mechanism, but as a psychological process that shapes human attitudes and persuasive outcomes.

-From a practical standpoint, the KPM can be used to guide GSA behavior.
+From a practical standpoint, the KPM has implications for guiding GSAs towards responsible behaviors.
 By identifying the information an agent requires to responsibly motivate users for their own benefit, knowledge-based design requirements can be integrated into an agent's system to foster responsible interactions.
-Specifically, using the KPM framework, knowledge-based design requirements for persuasive GSAs in eldercare \cite{vonschallenKnowledgebasedDesignRequirements2026} and higher education \cite{vonschallenKnowledgebasedDesignRequirementsManuscriptSubmittedForPublication} have been identified.
-In education, for instance, the KPM can inform the development of robotic teaching aids tailored to inspire and support students.
-Such agents can utilize knowledge about individual learners and subject matter to deliver personalized assistance and precise information.
-In healthcare, the KPM enables the design of socially assistive robots that encourage therapy compliance or healthy lifestyles.
+Specifically, such knowledge-based design requirements for persuasive GSAs have been identified in eldercare \cite{vonschallenKBDeldercare2026} and higher education \cite{vonschallenKBDhigheredu2026} following a co-design approach that involved qualitative interviews with student, teachers, and healthcare professionals.
+In education, for instance, the KPM can inform the development of interactive teaching aids tailored to motivate students.
+Such agents can utilize knowledge about individual learners and subject matters to deliver personalized and context-sensitive learning support.
+In healthcare, the KPM could foster the design of GSAs that encourage therapy compliance or healthy lifestyles.
 We assume that the GSA's required knowledge will differ significantly across domains, as different types of agents engage in distinct tasks and with diverse types of users.
 This is why the \emph{context} layer of the KPM should always be accounted for, especially when using the model for applied research.